 How to Reset Windows 7 Password on VAIO Laptop [Safely, Quickly]

 Forgetting Windows 7 administrator password has happened to all of us at one time or another, and this makes it impossible to log into Windows.
-Instead of taking the PC to service center and reverting it back to its original factory settings, there are other alternatives to get you back without data loss on your machine.
-Today, we're going to discussion about how to reset the lost password of Windows 7 on your VAIO laptop.
+Instead of taking the PC to service center and reverting it back to its original factory settings, there are other ways to get you back on your machine.
+Today, we'll discussion about how to reset the lost password of Windows 7 on a VAIO laptop.

 The problem is that if you don't have such a Windows 7 password reset disk created before the password is lost on your VAIO computer, this option is not for you.
 What are we going to do?
-Oh well, it doesn't really matter if you don't have a reset disk.
-The fact is that there is a host of tools out there capable of creating a Windows 7 password recovery disk, or reset disk to unlock your VAIO computer in question.
+Oh well, it doesn't really matter.
+The fact is that there is a host of tools out there capable of creating a Windows 7 password recovery or reset disk to unlock your VAIO computer in question.

 Please download and install the program on a second computer.
 Now, let's walk you through what you need to do to reset password on VAIO computer with windows 7.
 The screen shots below are from my Windows 7 machine, but Windows XP, Vista, and 8 are all documented as being supported.

 Step 1: Run the application and create a password reset disk on USB drive/ CD/ DVD

 You need to prepare a blank USB drive or CD/DVD in order to make a password reset disk.

 Insert a blank USB flash drive or a CD/ DVD to your computer; press the USB device or CD/ DVD button, in the next screen press Start burning button.
 The tool will first format your disk and then start burning its ISO file into the disk to create a password reset disk for your Windows 7 system.

 After the process is completed then close the pop-up "burning successfully" message.
 Remove the disk out of the computer.